viltgroup/minium-training/minium-cucumber.md

       - name: "Then I should see an email with \"...\" equals to \"...\""
 ```

-## Load external data
+## External data in Gherkin files

-Sometimes, the application that you want to test can have dynamic data and the data of the tests also need to be dynamic.
+Sometimes, the application that you want to test can be stored in a more convenient file format, like `Excel` or `CSV`.
-In order to be able to have dynamic data in your tests, Minium allows you to parameterize the table row values and replace them with external data loaded from an Excel or a CSV.
+Minium allows you to parameterize the table row values and replace them with external data loaded from those files:

-1- Describe your scenario as Gherkin in a normal feature file.
+* Describe your scenario as Gherkin in a normal feature file:
 ```gherkin
 Scenario: Send an Email
    When I click on button "Compose"